ga-dc/wdi7_quiz10/readme.md

 theBody.style.backgroundColor = "red";
 ```

-> THis won't work because you're using querySelectorAll and need to use querySelector
+> This won't work because you're using querySelectorAll and need to use querySelector

 ## Question 4